NumbersAlpha/Family-Tree/README.md

 ## Trade offs
 The trade off in using for loops, to loop a certain amount of times; not indefinitely.
-Using if and else if saved time thinking, but used a lot of lines and is limited.
+Using if and else if saved time thinking, but uses a lot of lines and is limited.
 Creating arrays may have organized the two random people's lineages, but created more complexity.